 Given a specific budget, how can you maximize a grade level’s funds for playground supplies?
+Description:

 Students work in small groups of 3-4.
 Each group selects a grade level to focus on or teacher assigns one.
 Students are given a fixed amount to spend on playground supplies for the grade level.
 Students must determine the most effective way to spend their funds without going over their budget.